Home >> Alpines & Plants >> Physoplexis >> Physoplexis comosa

 Physoplexis comosa

-Dispatched all year round.
+UK - dispatched all year round.

-Rarely offered here is my fatherS 1989 description of the Devils Claw one of the most beautiful alpines in existence.
+LIMITED AVAILABILITY.
+Will not flower this year.
+Rarely offered here is my fathers 1989 description of the Devils Claw one of the most beautiful alpines in existence.
 Tufts of sharply-toothed dark green leaves, the tips of the flower petals adhere together from which point a long stigma spike extends.
 Colours vary from pale to purplish blue in summer.
 At this stage I have concluded it must be seen to be believed because i'm d--- if I can describe it.
 Alpine house or rock crevice or tufa.
 Beware of slugs.
 Dormant in winter.
-Thanks to technology we can now show you alongside this descrpption a photograph - i hope you can understand why my father struggled valiantly to give an adequate description.
-Limited availability.
+Thanks to technology of this day we can now show alongside this descrpption a photograph of the plant in flower - i hope you can now understand why my father struggled valiantly to give an adequate description.

 Go Back